July 10 – 14, 2023 is National Forensic Interviewers Week!

 In forensic interviews, children entrust a professionally trained child forensic interviewer with their story, oftentimes sharing their full abuse story for the first time.
-This year, we are excited to honor and celebrate forensic interviewers, the specialized professionals a child first meets on their journey toward safety and healing.
+We are excited to honor and celebrate forensic interviewers, the specialized professionals a child first meets on their journey toward safety and healing.

 Forensic Interviewer of the Year

 Forensic Interviewers are a very unique, professional role and key to child abuse investigations.
 They are responsible for providing developmentally sensitive, culturally appropriate, legally defensible forensic interviews of children and adolescents when an allegation of abuse has been made or a traumatic event witnessed.

 Each year, nearly 700,000 children are abused in the US and these families are supported by a network of 900 child advocacy centers.
 Nearly 90% of the time, children are abused by a family member, or someone they know in trust.
 A Forensic Interviewer is often the first person a survivor of abuse discloses their entire story to, if a survivor discloses at all.